iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.2/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 3 reviews"/>
 </p>

+> At least Someone Creative is Trying to Help this State and The Good Hard Working Citizens.
+JD<br> :date: __2020-12-28 03:13:20__

 > God bless<br> :date: __2020-12-09 09:12:24__

 > Only good for the residents within Virginia. or can this be utilized from someone else in another state?
 And what are the parameters required to utilize this feature; say for a state like Texas?
 They do not have a contact tracing app.<br> :date: __2020-11-30 20:55:45__